Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: Introduction

-The remainder of the paper is organized as follows: in Section \ref{sec:formulation}, the problem setup and statement are given; in Section \ref{sec:general}, state feedback and output feedback PETC design for continuous-time general nonlinear models are presented individually; in Section \ref{sec:dQC}, state feedback and output feedback PETC design for incrementally quadratic nonlinear systems are provided, with corresponding sufficient conditions given in the form of LMIs, respectively, and followed by the discussion on applying the results to continuous-time linear control systems; in Section \ref{sec:exam}, two simulation examples are used to illustrate the effectiveness of the proposed method. \emph{Nomenclature.} Denote the set of real numbers, non-negative real numbers and non-negative integers by $\R$, $\R_{\geq 0}$ and $\Z_{\geq 0}$, respectively.
+{This paper investigates input-to-state stabilization of disturbed nonlinear systems under PETC mechanisms.
+An impulsive system approach is used for modeling and analyzing the overall system.
+Under the assumption that there exists a sum-type ISS-Lyapunov function for the continuous dynamics, the sampling period and triggering functions are designed such that the overall system is ISS using the same ISS-Lyapunov function.
+The contributions of the paper are at least two-fold: (i) This work provides sufficient conditions for the input-to-state stabilization of nonlinear systems affected by disturbances using state feedback or observer-based output feedback PETC design. (ii) This work presents sufficient conditions in the form of linear matrix inequalities (LMIs) for the PETC design of incrementally quadratic nonlinear systems, which subsumes many class of nonlinear systems including the Lipschitz nonlinear systems.
+Degeneration of the general results to linear control systems is also discussed.
+Compared with \cite{wang2019periodic,wang2016stabilization,wang2018periodic}, this work does not rely on the small-gain techniques for hybrid systems, and provides LMI conditions for more general class of systems; compared with \cite{borgers2018periodic,luc2017periodic}, the work considers general nonlinear dynamics with external disturbances. } \emph{Notation.} Denote the set of real, non-negative real and non-negative integer numbers by $\R$, $\R_{\geq 0}$ and $\Z_{\geq 0}$, respectively.
 Denote the 2-norm by $\|\cdot\|$.
 Given a non-empty and closed set $\mathcal{A}$, the point-to-set distance from $x$ to $\mathcal{A}$ is denoted by $\|x\|_{\mathcal{A}}=\inf_{y\in\mathcal{A}}\|y-x\|$.
-Denote the identity matrix of size $n$ by $I_n$.
+Denote the identity matrix of size $n\times n$ by $I_n$.
 Denote the zero matrix of size $n_1\times n_2$ by ${\bf 0}_{n_1\times n_2}$ and the zero vector of size $n$ by ${\bf 0}_{n}$; the subscripts will be omitted when clear from context.
-Given a matrix $M$, $M\succ0$, $M\succeq 0$, $M\prec 0$ and $M\preceq 0$ means that $M$ is positive definite positive semi-definite, negative definite, and negative semi-definite, respectively; given two matrices $M_1$ and $M_2$, $M_1\succeq M_2$ means $M_1-M_2\succeq 0$.
-Denote the block diagonal matrix by $diag\{M_1,...,M_n\}$ where $M_1,...,M_n$ are square matrices in the diagonal block.
-For symmetric matrices, $*$ will be used to stand for entries whose values follow from symmetry.
+Denote the block diagonal matrix by $diag\{M_1,...,M_n\}$ where $M_1,...,M_n$ are matrices in the diagonal block.
+For symmetric matrices, $*$ stands for entries whose values follow from symmetry.
 A signal $x: \R_{\geq 0}\rightarrow \R^n$ is called left-continuous if $\lim_{s\rightarrow t^-}x(s)=x(t)$ for all $t>0$. ``$\forall x\;a.e.$'' means for every $x\in\R^{n_x}$ except for a set of zero Lebesgue-measure in $\R^{n_x}$.
+The definitions of $\mathcal{K}$-function, $\mathcal{K}_{\infty}$-function, $\mathcal{KL}$-function, and input-to-state stability can be found in Section 4.4 of \cite{khalil02book}.